 How would the restaurant's staff serve their customers?
 Would the babkas that the restaurant is famous for suddenly become contraband?
-And how would a certain maitre 'd win the heart of the waitress he loves now that they're enemies?
+And how would a certain maitre 'd win the heart of the waitress he loves now that they're supposed to be enemies?

 You can find the answers to all these questions when the play is released this August.
-Until then, you'll have to satisfy yourself with this one short scene.
+Until then, you'll have to satisfy yourself with this short scene (though you can find more on my Free Scenes and Free Monologues pages).
 In it, the lovelorn maitre d' mentioned above woos that most serious-minded of waitresses.